2015-06-08

 A: Ah… you mean a haiku.

 F: Yes, a haiku.
-This type of poem originated in Japan, rising to its greatest peak in the 1600s.
+This type of poem originated in Japan, attaining its most significant prominence in the 1600s.

 A: Tell me more.

-F: Well, a haiku is a type of poem that focused on nature.
-The Japanese usually sat staring at nature for a period of time and then came up with words that described the scene called “juxtaposition.”
+F: Well, a haiku is a type of poem that focuses on nature.
+The Japanese would usually sit staring at nature for a period of time and then come up with words that described the scene, a technique known as “juxtaposition.”

 A: Yeah!
 I remember a great poet in the late 1600s that I read about.
 His name was Basho Matsuo.
 One of his most memorable haiku poems to me was called “The First Day of Spring.”
 (Read poem)